Three things we learned from USWNT’s win over France

 The result is a win, so yeah it’s a success, but there’s a question of whether that was despite the plan.

 Ellis made a decision to cede possession in the midfield and France couldn’t make much happen until the final half hour.
-Horan is an absolute machine in the center of the park, but Ellis opted for Lavelle’s lighter touch and counted on Ertz and Mewis to do a bit more (which most teams can’t do because, well, they don’t have Julie Ertz).
+Horan is an absolute machine in the center of the park, but Ellis opted for Lavelle’s lighter touch and counted on Ertz and Mewis to do a bit moreover the dirty work (which most teams can’t do because, well, they don’t have Julie Ertz).

 “This team just showed so much grit and so much heart,” remarked Alex Morgan, another player to fight form the past few matches.
 “We weathered a couple storms during the match.
 We wound down the clock really well at the end.”

 We mentioned Rapinoe delivering her two goals above, and she was very good early.
-That button was the right one to push for sure, though Ellis waiting a bit long in pulling the California native from the match.
+That button was the right one to push for sure, though Ellis waited a bit too long in pulling the California native from the match.

 Will we see the same 11 against Nikita Parris, Lucy Bronze, Ellen White, and England?
 That would be a risk, and it would take brass-coated guts for Ellis to keep Horan out of the lineup again.